 There are many factors that can put women or men at risk for developing breast cancer.
 By understanding these risks and talking about them with your doctor, you can take steps to reduce your chances of developing breast cancer.

-The specialists at the High Risk Breast Clinic at UPMC Pinnacle work with you to gather your family and medical history to help you understand what may influence your risk of breast cancer.
+The specialists at the High Risk Breast Clinic at UPMC in central Pa. work with you to gather your family and medical history to help you understand what may influence your risk of breast cancer.

 We consider the following factors when determining your risk: